jackdewinter/pymarkdown/readme.md

   - test_html_blocks_extra_06a
 - same as these, but with an extra level of list or block

+- properly address any issues with existing rules
 - implement missing rules

 ### Priority 3 - Like To Solve in next 3 m